fgeldenhuys/colourlogcat/README.md

 colourlogcat
 ============

-Colour adb logcat to make it more readable
+Colour adb logcat to make it more readable.

+adb logcat | ./colourlogcat.rb

+You need the colorize gem, and an OS where 'tput cols' works.